-- The graduate and/or employer is responsible for all costs associated with enrollment except tuition.
-This includes fees, books, insurance, uniforms and other course-related expenses. - The guarantee does not imply that a graduate will pass any licensing or qualifying examinations for a particular career. - A graduate's sole remedy against the institution and its employees for skill deficiencies shall be limited to 12 hours of tuition-free education as outlined under the conditions described above. - A request to implement the graduate guarantee policy can be initiated through a written contract with the president's office within 90 days of the graduate's initial employment.
+- Employment must commence within 12 months of graduation. - The employer must certify in writing that the employee is lacking entrylevel skills identified by Lamar State College-Orange as program exit competencies and must specify the areas of deficiency within 90 days of the graduate's initial employment. - The employer, graduate, division chair/director, and other appropriate academic officers will agree upon a written plan for educational retraining.
+Retraining will be limited to 12 credit hours related to the identified skill deficiency and to those classes regularly scheduled during the period covered by the retraining plan. - All retraining must be completed within a calendar year from the time the educational plan is agreed upon. - The graduate and/or employer are responsible for all costs associated with enrollment except tuition.
+This includes fees, books, insurance, uniforms and other course-related expenses. - The guarantee does not imply that a graduate will pass any licensing or qualifying examinations for a particular career. - A graduate's sole remedy against the institution and its employees for skill deficiencies shall be limited to 12 hours of tuition-free education as outlined under the conditions described above. - A request to implement the graduate guarantee policy can be initiated through a written contract with the President's Office within 90 days of the graduate's initial employment.